 Should you wish to include a Legacy to Henleaze Swimming Club in your Will, it is most important that your Solicitor uses the correct wording as follows:-

 You can find further information and advice about drawing up a Will and making a Gift to Charity at www.rememberacharity.org.uk.

 If you already have a Will, it is important to keep it up to date.

 If you want to add a Legacy to Henleaze Swimming Club to your existing Will, your Solicitor can simply draw up an instruction called a Codicil to attach to the Will (but we recommend you don’t make these changes yourself as you may inadvertently invalidate your Will).

 If there are a number of changes you wish to make, it may be better to make a new Will.

 Legacies to charities are generally exempt from Inheritance Tax (IHT).
 This means that a gift to Henleaze Swimming Club is “tax efficient”.
 Even if your estate is liable for IHT, no tax will be paid on any gift you have left to Henleaze Lake in your Will.

 Some people use gifts to charities as a way of staying within the IHT threshold, thereby avoiding the tax altogether.
 In 2010, the individual IHT threshold was £325,000.
 You can find more details of Inheritance Tax, the benefits for couples, and the current thresholds at: www.hmrc.gov.uk/inheritancetax.

-If you would like to discuss your Legacy, or if you are an Executor for someone else and you would like to speak to someone from the Lake, please contact Alison Laity, Operations Manager via the Contact page, or write to Andrew Stewart, Chair of Henleaze Swimming Club, at the address below.
+If you would like to discuss your Legacy, or if you are an Executor for someone else and you would like to speak to someone from the Lake, please contact the General Manager via the Contact page, or write to: Henleaze Swimming Club Chair, at the address below.